-7.3 3D .1111 National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers and Process Heaters", (40 CFR 63, Subpart DDDDD)
+7.3 Sec.
+3D-1111 National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Industrial, Commercial, and Institutional Boilers and Process Heaters", (40 CFR 63, Subpart DDDDD)

-The compliance date for this boiler is January 31, 2016.
+The compliance date for this boiler was January 31, 2016.
 The only requirements under the MACT for this boiler include an annual boiler tune-up, a one-time energy assessment, along with the keeping of these records and an annual compliance report because the boiler is only permitted to combust natural gas.
 The boiler is not subject to any emissions standards in the MACT.
 The applicable permit conditions are included in the draft permit.
+The applicant has demonstrated compliance with these requirements in the past and is expected to continue to do so.